Qafny: A Quantum-Program Verifier: Related Work

 \section{Related Work}

-This section gives related work beyond that discussed in \Cref{sec:implementation}.
+This section gives related work beyond the discussion in \Cref{sec:implementation}.

-\textbf{\textit{Quantum Proof Systems.}} Previous quantum proof systems, including quantum Hoare logic \cite{qhoare,qhoreusage,10.1145/3456877,10.1007/s00165-018-0465-3}, quantum separation logic (QSL) \cite{qseplocal,qsepa}, quantum relational logic \cite{relationlogic,10.1145/3290346}, and probabilistic Hoare logic for quantum programs \cite{10.1007/978-3-642-10622-4_7}, informed the \qafny development.
-They differ from \qafny in three main respects, however: 1) their conditionals are solely classical, while \qafny has quantum conditionals; 2) they are theoretical works that create new proof systems admitting Hilbert spaces or density matrices; and 3) most of them have no mechanized implementations, and they do not have a quantum program compiler.
-To some extent, the verification procedure in these frameworks is to show the possibility of verifying mainly hybrid classical-quantum (HCQ) programs by requiring the input of black-boxed and verified quantum program components.
+\textbf{\textit{Measurement-based Quantum Proof Systems.}} Except for the works in \Cref{sec:implementation}, previous quantum proof systems are measurement-based, including quantum Hoare logic \cite{qhoare,qhoreusage,10.1145/3456877,10.1007/s00165-018-0465-3}, quantum separation logic (QSL) \cite{qseplocal,qsepa}, quantum relational logic \cite{relationlogic,10.1145/3290346}, and probabilistic Hoare logic for quantum programs \cite{10.1007/978-3-642-10622-4_7}, informed the \qafny development.
+They differ from \qafny in three main respects, however: 1) their conditionals are solely classical, while \qafny has quantum conditionals; 2) they mainly focus on the probabilistic relations between the quantum measurement results and classical components and view quantum program components as black boxes specified by Hilbert spaces or density matrices; and 3) most of them have no mechanized implementations, and they do not have a quantum program compiler.
+The verification procedure in these frameworks, to some extent, shows the possibility of verifying mainly hybrid classical-quantum (HCQ) programs by requiring the input of black-boxed and verified quantum program components.

 QSL \cite{qseplocal} develops a new separation logic theory (with no executable proof examples, however) for Hilbert spaces and classical controls, mainly for verifying HCQ programs by black-boxing quantum components.
 This differs from the \qafny system, based on classical separation logic for classical array operations.
 QSL is based on a notion of frame rules that split a tensor product state into two parts, similar to our $\thadt$ typed state split equation.
 However, they do not specify when and how a quantum state separation may happen.
 As in \Cref{sec:overview}, in many cases, quantum state separation is not trivial and might not be automatically inferred by a proof engine.